As a UEA postgraduate student, you’ll be joining an institution that offers students an inspiring and engaging research environment to thrive in.

 - Medical law

-- Private law: contract, tort, property law and land use; comparative private law; European private law; economic approach to private law issues.
+- Private law: including contract, tort, property law and land use; comparative private law; European private law; economic approach to private law issues.

 - Public law, human rights, and public protest